legofanlovessayori/rinfox_ie8beta/README.md

 3. Restart Firefox.
 Now you should see that the layout has been switched, albeit it looks not right.
 To fix it right click on the tabs toolbar and press "Customize Toolbar".
 4. Inside Customize toolbar, add back the Bookmarks tab and change the layout like so:
 ![](ie8layout.png)
-* Note that you add Library, Bookmarks **AND a seperator** (in Configuration Toolbar: the one in the middle - straight vertical line) after it.
+* Note that you add Library, IE8's Add to Favorites Bar extension (see above) **AND a seperator** (in Configuration Toolbar: the one in the middle - straight vertical line) after it.
 Don't worry it's not like in the picture, it will auto-adjust itself.
 5. Hit Done.
 If layout looks weird (icons look too big), a restart of your PC is needed.
 When back from the restart, it should be auto-fixed.

 ## Extras